NFL Rumors: New Orleans Saints Seen As Frontrunner To Land A.J. Green At Trade Deadline

 Both Green and the Bengals have tried to tamp down the trade rumors, with Green this week saying he hasn’t heard anything from the Bengals about plans to trade him and the team insisting that he is not on the trade block.
 But there is widespread belief that Green, who is playing out the end of his contract with the Bengals this season, will be moved ahead of the trade deadline as Cincinnati looks to rebuild — and the denials from the Bengals may ring a bit hollow after the Jacksonville Jaguars made similar statements about not planning to trade Jalen Ramsey up until his actual trade.

 It’s not clear yet when Green could return to the field, however.
-As ESPN noted, he has been rehabbing from an ankle injury that is now believed to keep him out past the October 29 trad deadline, which could sink his value.
+As ESPN noted, he has been rehabbing from an ankle injury that is now believed to keep him out past the October 29 trade deadline, which could sink his value.

 Another report from ESPN this week cast doubt on what the Bengals might be able to get for the banged-up receiver.
 One NFC personnel evaluator said that the Bengals can still get good value in return, but not the first-round picks that other top players have fetched in recent trades